gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 though showing all the steps gets in the way of the point so going forward some lessons will be using this style.

 Feel free to use this style in your own code.
-The functions `createUniformSetters`, `createAttributeSetters`, `createBufferInfoFromArrays`, `setUniforms`, and `setBuffersAndAttributes` are included in the [`webgl-utils.js`](https://github.com/greggman/webgl-fundamentals/blob/master/webgl/resources/webgl-utils.js) file used by all the samples.
+The functions `webglUtils.createProgramInfo`, `webglUtils.createVAOAndSetAttributes`, `webglUtils.createBufferInfoFromArrays`, and `webglUtils.setUniforms` are included in the [`webgl-utils.js`](https://github.com/greggman/webgl-fundamentals/blob/master/webgl/resources/webgl-utils.js) file used by all the samples.
 If you want something slightly more organized check out [TWGL.js](http://twgljs.org).